416th FLTS, AFRL tests “Gray Wolf” prototype cruise missile

 |0

-This work, 416th FLTS, AFRL tests “Gray Wolf” prototype cruise missile [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 416th FLTS, AFRL tests “Gray Wolf” prototype cruise missile, by Giancarlo Casem, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT